wp-plugins/local-market-explorer/readme.txt

 = Can I customize the styling and display format? =

 Yes.
-All of the styles are controlled via an external CSS stylesheet named lme-client.css (located in the 'css' folder).
+All of the styles are controlled via an external CSS stylesheet named client.css (located in the 'css' folder).
 You can easily override any of the styles in there.
 Be aware, however, that the default styles were created to be compliant with all of the branding requirements of the different APIs.
 It's possible that overriding any of the styles could put you out of compliance with the API provider(s).